About tests in pregnancy

 - can work out the age and due date of your baby

-- can screen your baby for Down syndrome and other chromosomal conditions.
+- can screen your baby for common chromosomal conditions.

 Your doctor might also recommend an ultrasound scan if you have bleeding from your vagina or abdominal pain in early pregnancy.
 These symptoms might be – but aren’t always – a sign of miscarriage early in pregnancy.